Southampton-RSG/2015-12-15-Southampton/novice/python/06-functions.md

 ### Modularising conversion code into a library

+Words are useful,
+but what's more useful are the sentences and stories we build with them.
+Similarly,
+while a lot of powerful tools are built into languages like Python, even more live in the [libraries](../../reference.html#software-library) they are used to build.

+A library is a collection of code (precompiled routines, functions) that a program can use.
+They are particularly useful for storing frequently used routines because you don't need to explicitly link them to every program that uses them.
+Libraries will be automatically looked for routines that are not found elsewhere.

-Fortunately, we can go one step further to improve the structure of our code.
-We can separate out the two functions and have them in a separate Python file --- called a library --- which we can use.
+So we can go one step further to improve the structure of our code.
+We can separate out the two functions and have them in a separate Python module (or library) which we can use.

-Create a new file (known as a Python module, or library) called `temp_conversion.py` and copy and paste those two functions into it, then save it, and remove those functions from the original `climate_analysis.py` script and save that.
+Create a new file called
+`temp_conversion.py` and copy and paste those two functions into it, then save it, and remove those functions from the original `climate_analysis.py` script and save that.
 We'll see how to use those library functions